-Thanks to the Illinois Department of Natural Resources (IDNR), Division of Forest Resources (DFR) for their assistance and coordination of stakeholder groups to develop and review this plan.
-The review and input also included that of the Illinois DNR Division of Wildlife Resources, Division of Farm Programs, and the Division of Natural Heritage.
+Thanks to Paul M. Deizman and the entire Illinois Department of Natural Resources (IDNR), Division of Forest Resources (DFR) for their assistance and coordination of stakeholder groups to develop and review this plan.
+The review and input also included that of the Illinois DNR Division of Wildlife Resources, Division of Farm Programs, the Division of Natural Heritage, and Colleen Callahan, the Director of IDNR.